activitystream/slate/source/includes/as/commerce/_purchase.md

 # Commerce

-##Item Added
+##Item Added to Cart
 as.commerce.cart.item.added
 Sent when item(s) are added to the cart

 ###Fields

-##Item Removed
+##Item Removed from Cart
 as.commerce.cart.item.removed
 Sent when item(s) are removed from the cart

 ###Fields

-##Item Changed
+##Item Changed in Cart
-as.commerce.cart.item.updated
+as.commerce.cart.item.changed
 Sent when item(s) are changed in the cart

 ###Fields

 ##Purchase Starts
-as.commerce.cart.purchase.starts
+as.commerce.purchase.starts
 Sent when purchase process starts

 ###Fields

 ##Purchase Completed
-as.commerce.cart.purchase.ends
+as.commerce.purchase.completed
 Sent when purchase process ends

 ###Fields

 ##Payment Starts
-as.commerce.cart.payment.starts
+as.commerce.payment.starts
 Sent when purchase process ends

 ###Fields

 ##Payment Completed
-as.commerce.cart.payment.ends
+as.commerce.payment.completed
 Sent when purchase process ends

 ###Fields